 This course is intended for students who are new to Agile methodology as well as those who wish to gain a more thorough understanding of the Agile Software Development principles and processes.
 After a brief overview of traditional approaches to managing software development projects, students explore Agile Software Development principles and processes.
-The main emphasis is on the Scrum framework: students gain understanding of the core concepts like Scrum roles, activities and artifacts, as well as planning and execution of sprints.
+The main emphasis is on the Scrum framework: students gain understanding of the core concepts like Scrum roles, events and artifacts, as well as planning and execution of sprints.

-Through role playing and class discussions, students explore the characteristics and skills of an effective Scrum master, product owner and development team, learn to manage product backlog, and gain understanding of the concepts of technical debt, estimation and velocity.
+Through role playing and class discussions, students explore the characteristics and skills of an effective Scrum Master, Product Owner and Development Team.